Boriswaikin/word-news-portal/README.md

 https://www.youtube.com/watch?v=eP3LKQn7Gdk&ab_channel=JerryWei

-## Unable to deploy client API
+## Important Notes!!!
-When trying to deploy our web client, we got error 426 when using our newsAPI to fetch the news.
-As the free plan of newsAPI we used does not allow us to send request from browser.
-(It works in localhost)
+**We have successfully deployed the server API and database, but are unable tp deploy the client API** When trying to deploy our web client, we got error 426 when using our newsAPI to fetch the news.
+As the free plan of newsAPI we used does not allow us to send request from browser in production mode.
+If you want to test our client website, please create a .env file in the client folder, and include the following configurations:

+Then run ```npm start``` to load our website.

-Below is API URL: https://cs5610assignment3.ue.r.appspot.com/
+Below is Server API URL: https://cs5610assignment3.ue.r.appspot.com/

 You will be working in groups of up to 2 students for this project.